Cribl Search 4.17.0

 Federated Engine for Easy Control Over Resources

-Choose the size of your Federated Engine (Small, Medium, Large, or XL) to easily control Federated Search capacity and costs across your Workspace.
+Choose the size of your federated engine to easily control federated search capacity and costs across your Workspace.

 Current subscriptions and pay-as-you-go plans remain unchanged.
 You can switch to the Federated Engine model when your contract allows.